nasa/cumulus/docs/features/execution_payload_retention.md

 #### complete_execution_payload_timeout _(number)_

 This flag defines the cleanup threshold for executions with a 'completed' status in days.
-Records with updateTime values older than this with payload information  will have that information removed.
+Records with `updatedAt` values older than this with payload information  will have that information removed.

 Default value is `10`.